nicola144/personal_site/content/posts/is_review.md

 \int_{\mathcal{X}} h(\mathbf{x}) \mathrm{d}\mathbf{x}
 \tag{1}\label{eq1}
 $$
-  Notice there is nothing statistical about this problem.
+  Notice there is nothing inherently statistical about this problem (I should write a blogpost about this too).
 Deterministic algorithms like *[Simpson's](https://en.wikipedia.org/wiki/Simpson%27s_rule)* or the *[trapezoid](https://en.wikipedia.org/wiki/Trapezoidal_rule)* rules scale terribly with the dimension of the integration variable.
 These rely on dividing the space into grid: not a good idea when the dimension increases.
  Monte Carlo provides a framework to develop *randomized* algorithms that are more efficient, theoretically and practically.
 Often, the integral of interest is already in the form of an expectation:
  $$
  \int\_{\mathcal{X}} h(\mathbf{x}) \mathrm{d}\mathbf{x} = \int\_{\mathcal{X}} f(\mathbf{x}) \cdot \pi(\mathbf{x}) \mathrm{d}\mathbf{x} .